misshanya/url-shortener/README.md

 ### Main service (shortener), gRPC

-To shorten URL, this service calculates SHA256 hash and stores its first characters in PostgreSQL.
+To shorten URL, this service stores original URL in PostgreSQL and encodes ID into base62.

-To unshorten URL, it simply gets original URL by hash from DB.
+To unshorten URL, it simply decodes base62 and gets original URL by id from DB.

 ### Gateway, REST

 This service communicates with the `shortener` by gRPC.

-To shorten URL, it gets hash from `shortener` and constructs final URL using `PUBLIC_HOST` and hash.
-For example, hash is `asdf`, PUBLIC_HOST is `https://sh.some/`.
-Final URL is `https://sh.some/asdf`.
+To shorten URL, it gets hash from `shortener` and constructs final URL using `PUBLIC_HOST` and base62.
+For example, base62 is `1z`, PUBLIC_HOST is `https://sh.some/`.
+Final URL is `https://sh.some/1z`.

-To unshorten URL, it queries the `shortener` and gets original URL by hash in the path param in the request.
+To unshorten URL, it queries the `shortener` and gets original URL by base62 in the path param in the request.
 Then, it redirects with 302 to the original URL.

 ### Bot, Telegram inline mode